 What is the thyroid?

-The thyroid is a gland found in your neck.
+The thyroid is a gland found in your neck, at the front and in the middle.
+You can't usually feel your thyroid, unless it is enlarged (such as occurs in a goitre: see the separate leaflet called Goitre (Thyroid Swelling) for more details).
 Its main function is to make hormones.
 Hormones are chemicals which are released into your bloodstream.
 They act as messengers, affecting cells and tissues in distant parts of your body.
 Thyroid hormones affect your body's metabolic rate and the levels of certain minerals in your blood.
-See separate leaflet called The Thyroid and Parathyroid Glands for more details.
+See the separate leaflet called Thyroid and Parathyroid Glands for more details.

 How do thyroid scans and uptake tests work?